danradom/docker-mysql-replication/README.md

 ```

 <br />
-*building the containers will take a few minutes.  once the images are built you can omit this step and simply start the containers.*<br />
+*building the first container will take a minute or two.  the second image build will use the cached copy.  once the images are built you can omit this step and simply start the containers.*<br />
 <br />
 <br />
 confirm replication is working by running the following from the contrainer shells.<br />